 Her earlier experiences were in Human Resources in corporate America, at General Electric Capital and Unilever, as the Regional Human Resources Director managing all aspects of human resources at seven sites including two corporate offices in the United States and Puerto Rico.
 At Coca Cola, as the Divisional Human Resource Manager, she had human resources divisional responsibilities including the management of all employee and labor relations sites for a multi-national manufacturer of name brand food products including Ragu sauces, Hellman’s Mayonnaise, Skippy Peanut butter, Slim Fast and I Can’t Believe It’s Not Butter.
 She also successfully defended the company's interest in all Office of Federal Compliance Contract Program Audits, Occupational Safety and Health Administration audits, and the Massachusetts Commission Against Discrimination and Affirmative Action Plan audits.
 In this role, she also served as overseer of performance reviews, discipline, hires, promotions, and terminations.

 As the former Director of Employee Relations and Performance Development at Brown University, Wendy confidentially guided staff and management through the process of developing answers, solutions and strategies to deal fairly, legally and effectively with issues that impact performance, organizational effectiveness, and morale.
-In her current and expanded roles at Brown University as Director of Diversity and Inclusion and Deputy Title IX Coordinator for Staff, Wendy continues to create "a welcoming and inclusive, and respectful work environment.”
+In her current and expanded roles at Brown University as Director of Diversity and Inclusion, Wendy continues to create "a welcoming and inclusive, and respectful work environment.”
 She is well known for a variety of reasons at Brown and in the professional community for her popular Diversity Training series and culturally sensitive mediation skills.

 Wendy’s responsibilities include, but are not limited to the following areas: